Find the answers to your questions about our library.

 3.2.2 Students who would like to check their own paper but are unable to contact their advisor or faculty

-Remark: **** For “Standard Repository” paper submissions, your paper will be stored in the Turnitin repository.
+Remark: **** For “General Turnitin repository” paper submissions, your paper will be stored in the Turnitin repository.
 This means it will be made available to be matched against other Turnitin users’ documents globally.
 This submitted paper will be the writer's own responsibility in case of any and all plagiarism investigations in the future.

 Links